 You want to position yourself in the middle of the bar.
-Line your shoulders up with the bar so when you complete the movement your middle chest touches the bar.
+Line your shoulders up with the bar so that when you complete the movement your middle chest touches the bar.

-2. Grab The Bar
+2. Grab the Bar

 Using an overhand, wide grip will shift the focus of the exercise on your back, especially working wonders on the lats.
 The width should be slightly wider than the distance between your shoulders for maximum benefits.